yushchenko/site/content/articles/0005_javascript_namespacing_pattern.md

     ns('app.test.namespace');

-The function parses namespace name and create appropriate chain of objects in global scope.
+The function parses namespace name and creates appropriate chain of objects in the global scope.
 If the namespace already exists the function just returns it without damaging.

 Next, created namespace should be filled with members in a convenient manner